evanbechtol/advanced-css-course/Notes/3 Pillars of Good HTML and CSS.md

 ![Specificity Hierarchy](./img/Specificity%20Hierarchy.png)

 So to summarize everything:

-    - CSS decalartions marked with !important have the highest priority
+  - CSS declarations marked with !important have the highest priority
   - You should only use !important as a last resort.
 Always try to use correct specificity. **This makes your CSS more maintainable**
-    - Inline styles will *always* have priority over your satyles in external stylesheets
+  - Inline styles will *always* have priority over your styles in external stylesheets
   - ID is more specific than Class, which is more specific than Element selectors.
   - A universal (*) selector has no specificity value.
 It will *always* be over-written by other selectors
   - Rely on specificity, not order of selectors.
   - However, rely on order when using 3rd-party stylesheets. *Always put your author stylesheet last!*